-The Kindle dilemma
+The Kindle Dilemma

 Using the above steps does not always guarantee your Kindle book will remain free of errors as new Kindle software is released.
 New software reads Kindle files differently on different devices, so you may find yourself having to reformat your eBook.
-For example, I had over 2,000 downloads during a free promotion for my Kindle book How to Write a Non-Fiction Book in 3 ½ Days, which is a book I created using the exact six steps above and was released before the new Kindle Fire HD went on the market.
+For example, I had over 2,000 downloads during a free promotion for my Kindle book How to Turn Your Content into a Book in Only 3 Days, which is a book I created using the exact six steps above and was released before the new Kindle Fire HD went on the market.
 Shortly after the new HD appeared, I received an email from Amazon stating there was a formatting issue with my eBook.
 Having had no reports for thousands of previous downloads, I deduced it was the way the new software was translating the code.